Family Law Judicial Proceedings During Coronavirus

-And law firms are also open, including Graham.Law.
+And law firms are also open during Covid-19, including Graham.Law.
 Most of us are seeing new consults, still filing motions and new dissolution cases, etc. We’re just conducting most business telephonically and via email, in accordance with social distancing guidelines.

 Thanks to the efforts of Jenni Helland, today several domestic relations judges held a video town hall meeting over lunch for members of the El Paso County family law community.
 Participants included dozens of family law attorneys and other forensic professionals, as well as the following judicial officers & employees: